danielcbit/apcctrl/doc/manual/manual.rst

     The reason for the last transfer to batteries.

 **NUMXFERS**
-    The number of transfers to batteries since apcupsd startup.
+    The number of transfers to batteries since apcctrl startup.

 **XONBATT**
     Time and date of last transfer to batteries, or N/A.